All Episodes

 You know, there's this story here, and I had this in the stack yesterday, and I didn't get to it.

-There's an ABC News.
+There's ABC News.

-Oh, I take it back, it's on the ABC news sites from our old buddies at the Associated Press.
+It's on the ABC news sites from our old buddies at the Associated Press.

-The Bush administration is giving oil companies permission to annoy and potentially harm them in the pursuit of oil and natural gas.
+Less than a month after declaring polar bears a threatened species because of global warming, the Bush administration is giving oil companies permission to annoy and potentially harm them in the pursuit of oil and natural gas.

 Do not the polar bears annoy us?